 Included in the figures above for early years and school aged children, there is some funding for the education provider to use towards the additional needs of the child.
 This is known as notional Special Educational Needs (SEN) funding.

-In colleges, there is separate funding known as ‘disadvantage funding’ of up to

-	£480 for each eligible student and £6,000 for students with high needs.
-The

-	£6,000 is not intended to meet the needs of students with support costs lower

-	than this threshold – for those students, the college has ‘disadvantage funding’

-	within its core budget.
+In colleges, there is separate funding known as ‘disadvantage funding’ of up to £480 for each eligible student and £6,000 for students with high needs.
+The £6,000 is not intended to meet the needs of students with support costs lower than this threshold – for those students, the college has ‘disadvantage funding’ within its core budget.

-	There are also additional grants from the DfE for initiatives like PE and

-	sports, and Universal Infants Free School Meals available to schools.
-Separate

-	from these is the Pupil Premium funding, which is available to early years

-	providers and schools for eligible pupils.
-Pupil Premium provides money based on

-	the number of pupils eligible for free school meals (this will soon be based on

-	Universal Credit), £300 for each eligible child for early years, £1,320 for

-	primary aged pupils and £935 for secondary aged pupils.
-There is also Pupil

-	Premium available to schools for pupils from service families, £300 for each

-	eligible pupil, and £2,300 for those in care to the local authority and those

-	who have been adopted from care.
+There are also additional grants from the Department for Education (DfE) for initiatives like PE and sports, and Universal Infants Free School Meals available to schools.
+Separate from these is the Pupil Premium funding, which is available to early years providers and schools for eligible pupils.
+Pupil Premium provides money based on the number of pupils eligible for free school meals (this will soon be based on Universal Credit), £300 for each eligible child for early years, £1,320 for primary aged pupils and £935 for secondary aged pupils.
+There is also Pupil Premium available to schools for pupils from service families, £300 for each eligible pupil, and £2,300 for those in care to the local authority and those who have been adopted from care.

-	The funding can be spent on how the school likes to support pupils from

-	low-income families, service families and children in care to close the

-	attainment gap between them and their peers.
-On their websites, schools must

-	publish how they intend to spend the Pupil Premium funding each year.
+The funding can be spent on how the school likes to support pupils from low-income families, service families and children in care to close the attainment gap between them and their peers.
+On their websites, schools must publish how they intend to spend the Pupil Premium funding each year.

 Advice and support can still be accessed by the early years setting or school from specialist services, even if the further funding detailed below isn’t allocated to the child.
 Schools often work together in local groups called Community Learning Partnerships to share ideas and expertise – some also share resources.